Flipnote Studio: PPM file format

-Para Para Manga Koubou (PPM) is a video file format created by Nintendo.
-PPM files are viewable in fan-made apps such as Flipnote Player, Playnote Studio, and Flipnote Organizer.
+Para Para Manga Koubou (PPM) is a video file format created by Nintendo, used to store Flipnote animations.
+The format consists of metadata including the author's name and creation time, animation frame bitmaps with simple I-frame and P-frame video compression, and ADPCM-encoded audio tracks.
+PPM files are viewable in fanmade applications, such as the Flipnote Player website and the Playnote Studio Playdate application.

 Other uses

 An example short animation depicts the Hungry Wolf of the titular series by the Spanish animator Jose Candel using Flipnote Studio.

 In 2010 and 2011, as part of the 25th Anniversary celebrations for the Mario and Zelda series, Nintendo sponsored official Flipnote contests.
 For both contests, users were invited to create a Flipnote based on the series using template Flipnotes (with music and sound effects) posted on Flipnote Hatena.
 Entries were judged and selected by some of the head developers of the series, including Eiji Aonuma for the Zelda Flipnotes, and Shigeru Miyamoto for the Mario Flipnotes.
 Winning Flipnotes were made available to view on YouTube and Nintendo's official website, the Nintendo Channel, and the 3DS eShop (Zelda winners only).

-Flipnote Studio has been used by musicians to create animated music videos for their songs.
+Musicians have used Flipnote Studio to create animated music videos for their songs.

 Reception

-Flipnote Studio received positive reviews upon the released with the west, who praise with good amounts of features, sharing local to others, and social media, Flipnote Hatena (the first ever Nintendo social media).
-It derided with exceed with pages and space limit, less colors with only red and blue, region-locked online service, and tendency to glitch.
+Flipnote Studio received positive reviews upon its release in the west, with praise directed towards its features, ability to share animations locally to others, and inclusion of a social media platform in Flipnote Hatena (the first ever Nintendo social media).
+It was criticized for a low page and space limit, lack of colors (with only red and blue), region-locked online service, and tendency to glitch.

 As of January 2009, there had been more than 100,000 user-submitted creations.
-During its first six months of operation in Japan, Flipnote Hatena reports having received over 1,000,000 user-submitted creations.
+During its first six months of operation in Japan, Flipnote Hatena received over 1,000,000 user-submitted creations.

 IGN gave the Flipnote Studio an "outstanding" rating of 9.0/10, while also giving it an editors' choice award.

 Official Nintendo Magazine awarded it 95%.